 (Dan Quandt, CVC VP, & Daryl Whitworth, Madden Media Account Executive)

 "Our bottom line is engaging digital visitors with items of interest that will convert them to visitors in the not too distant future.
-We think this Man vs. Steak story, together with Madden Media's expertise to locate interested readers, is a great example of giving Amarillo a top digital presence," says Dan Quandt, vice president of the Amarillo Convention & Visitor Council.
+We think this Man vs. Steak story, together with Madden Media's expertise to locate interested readers, is a great example of giving Amarillo a top digital presence," says Dan Quandt, vice president of the Amarillo Convention & Visitors Bureau.
 "We are deeply honored by this national recognition."

 The Amarillo CVC mission is to positively impact the economy and image of Amarillo through destination marketing and related support programs.